-- "Replacing the Bootstrap File" covers how to specify a custom bootstrap file, and describes all the startup settings in the bootstrap file. - "Overriding Startup Settings by Using Environment Variables" covers how to dynamically override startup settings in the bootstrap file with environment variables. - "Overriding Startup Settings by Using Java Properties" covers how to dynamically override startup settings in the bootstrap file with Java properties.
+- Replace the bootstrap File covers how to specify a custom bootstrap file, and describes all the startup settings in the bootstrap file. - Override startup settings using environment variables covers how to dynamically override startup settings in the bootstrap file with environment variables. - Override startup settings using Java properties covers how to dynamically override startup settings in the bootstrap file with Java properties.

-Replacing the Bootstrap File
+Replace the bootstrap File